slint-ui/slint/api/cpp/README.md

 ### Binary Packages

-We also provide binary packages of SixtyFPS for use with C++, which eliminates the need to have Rust installed in your development environment.
+We also provide binary packages of Slint for use with C++, which eliminates the need to have Rust installed in your development environment.

 You can download one of our pre-built binaries for Linux or Windows on x86-64 architectures: